laghdafbenalla/alx-system_engineering-devops/0x02-shell_redirections/README.md

 13. [Being unique is better than being perfect](./13-unique) : A script that takes a list of words as input and prints only words that appear exactly once.
 - Input and Output format is; `One word per line`.
 - Words should be sorted. (use this [list](./list) as your input to see if the challenge will work.) `cat list | ./13-unique`
+14. [It must be in that file](./14-findthatword) : A script that prints lines containing the pattern `"root"` from the file `/etc/passwd`.